GoogleCloudPlatform/apigee-samples/basic-auth/docs/cloudshell-tutorial.md

 This script creates an API Proxy, an API product, a sample App developer, and an App.

-The script output will provide values for `CLIENT_ID`, `ClIENT_SECRET` and an encoded Basic Authentication header that you'll be able to use in the next step.
+The script output will provide values for `USER_ID`, `USER_PASSWORD` and an encoded Basic Authentication header that you'll be able to use in the next step.

 ## Testing the sample

- Set the Basic Authentication as a value of the `BASIC_AUTH` environment variable and send a cURL request as shown below:
+ Set the Basic Authentication as a value of the `BASIC_AUTH` environment variable and send a cURL request as shown below (the deployment script already provides a cURL request):

 ```
-BASIC_AUTH=REPLACE_WITH_IDP_ACCESS_TOKEN
 curl -v https://$APIGEE_HOST/v1/samples/basic-auth -H "Authorization: $BASIC_AUTH"
 ```